Times change and my website needed to change too. To see the 2020 update of this page click this link

 Would Surgery Help ?

 A few cats with FLUTD have actual granules of mineralized material plugging up their urethra and bladder.
 In these animals, the bladder must be opened and the material removed.
-This surgery is called cystotomy.
+This surgery is called a cystotomy.

 But in the majority of cats, the material is fine and pasty.
 When cats with this more common form relapse despite everything you do, the best solution may be a surgical procedure called a perineal urethrostomy.